symfony-cmf/symfony-cmf-docs/bundles/routing/configuration.rst

 **type**: ``integer`` **default**: ``20``

-With this flag you can tune the routing behaviour when using the dynamic pattern part of routes stored in the database.
+With this flag you can tune the routing behavior when using the dynamic pattern part of routes stored in the database.
 If you do never use the variable pattern field of the Route model, you can set this to 1 as a small performance optimization.
 If you have very complex URLs with patterns, you might need to